From Bioethics Briefings

 - In recent years, several states, including Texas and Oklahoma, have passed abortion bans early in pregnancy.

-- A central ethical question in the abortion debate is over the moral status of the embryo and fetus.
+- A central ethical question in the abortion debate is over the moral status of the fetus.

 - Opinions range from the belief that the fetus is a human being with full moral status and rights from conception to the belief that a fetus has no rights, even if it is human in a biological sense.
 Most Americans’ beliefs fall somewhere in the middle.